django-cms/djangocms-static-ace/README.md

 ## Installation

-The typical installation adds the `[static-ace]` optional argument to the add requiring ace, e.g., `djangocms-frontend[static-ace]`.
+The typical installation adds the `[static-ace]` optional argument to the app requiring the ace code editor, e.g., `djangocms-frontend[static-ace]`.
 If needed it can be installed explicitly by `pip install djangocms-static-ace`.

-Finally, to make the static ace files available, they need to be declared in the projects `INSTALLED_APPS` setting:
+Finally, to make the static ace files available, `djangocms_static_ace` needs to be explicitly declared in the projects `INSTALLED_APPS` setting (in the project's `settings.py`):

     INSTALLED_APPS = [
         ...,
-        "djangocms-static-ace",
+        "djangocms_static_ace",
         ...,
     ]

 Once made available, compliant apps will load the ace editor locally from static files.

 ## Using the ace editor for your own plugins